On discrete integrable equations with convex variational principles: Generalized discrete action functionals

-In this case, $-2\pi<\varphi(X,Y;\theta)<0$, so $0<\Theta_x<2 \pi \deg_{\cG_W} (x)$ for all vertices $x$ is necessary to obtain solutions by Equations~(\ref{eq:Laplace}).
-Therefore, our action functional~(\ref{eq:action_Q30}) can be identified with the Euclidean circle pattern functional in \cite{BSp04}.
-Also the scaling Condition~(\ref{eq:scaling_Q30}) can be found there.
+In this case, $0<\varphi(X,Y;\theta)<2\pi$, so $0<\Theta_x<2 \pi \deg_{\cG_W} (x)$ for all vertices $x$ is necessary to obtain solutions.
+Therefore, the terms $\Theta_x$ can be indeed seen as cone (or boundary) angles of a Euclidean circle pattern and Functional~(\ref{eq:action_Q30}) can be identified with the Euclidean circle pattern functional.
+Also, Condition~\ref{eq:scaling_Q30} appeared in the first author's and Springborn's paper \cite{BSp04} and it will come again in Section~\ref{sec:Q_Dirichlet}.
+There, we will discuss when maxima of $S$ exist and adapt the results obtained by the first author and Springborn to our setting.

-In the following, we will consider different reality conditions.
-We need that the white subgraph $\cG_W$ is bipartite.
-Now choose a partition of the vertices into two subsets $V_1$ and $V_2$, such that each edge contains a point of each set as an endpoint.
-We consider the reality conditions $X \in \mR$ and $Y \in \mR+\pi i$, if $x \in V_1,y \in V_2$.